Table of Contents[Hide][Show]

 Never wear Crest Whitestrips overnight or while sleeping/napping.

 Manufacturers like Crest encourage you to use whitening strips along with Crest whitening toothpaste for a brighter smile.
-But these options are worse for you in the long run.
+However, whitening toothpaste marketing is very clever — and sometimes misleading.

 The Best Alternatives to Crest Whitestrips

 I don’t recommend most people use Crest Whitestrips more than once every 5 years or more.

 For a whiter smile without exposing your mouth to potential dangers, consider these whitening alternatives:

 - Safe whitening toothpaste (for no more than 2 weeks)